izabelacg/observability-config/dashboards/README.md

 ### Module Outputs

-This module has no output variables.
+This module has two output variables:

+* `url`: Url to access the dashboard for Concourse.
+* `system_stats_url`: Url to access the system statistics dashboard for Concourse.

 ### Usage